Skip to Content

 There is no cut-and-dried answer to that question because many glues for car parts are available, and the best car glue for you depends on your objectives.
 If your car needs many smaller repairs, consider opting for an all-purpose glue.
 Universal glues like Loctite Extreme Glue are suitable for many surfaces and are good solutions in a pinch.

 However, if you need to repair only one material, reach for a corresponding adhesive.
-For instance, the Loctite Plastics Bonding System and the Loctite Plastic Bonder are great glues for plastic car parts.
+For instance, the Loctite Plastics Bonding System and the Loctite Epoxy Plastic are great glues for plastic car parts.
 If your seats or interior elements need a quick fix, consider an adhesive like Loctite Vinyl, Fabric & Plastic.

 Sample car glue project: Rear-view mirrors